oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

     **Note:**
     - Here, you can see a simulation of the effects of your subsetting scripts
     - The "Object Rule" column shows you the "Object Rules" defined previously
-    - Like that you can see easily the direct impact on the subset size targeted (in MB and in number of rows)
+    - Similarly you can see easily the direct impact on the subset size targeted (in MB and in number of rows)
     - Because the tables are dependant each other, you see the effect of your subsetting on the parent-child tables.
 In this example, `DEMO_HR_EMPLOYEES` keep only 25% of rows, but because there's a dependance with `DEMO_HR_SUPLLEMENTAL_DATA` table, this one is also impacted by the subsetting and it will keep only 71%.

-12. You can stop here if you just want to subset your data, but we will continue by **associating the Data Masking scripts** generated previously in Step 11 to show that is possible to combine the subsetting and the masking in a same process
+12. You can stop here if you just want to subset your data, but we will continue by **associating the Data Masking scripts** generated previously in Task 11 to show that is possible to combine the subsetting and the masking in a same process

-    - In the **Data Masking Definitions** tab, click [**Add**]
+    - In the **Data Masking Definitions** tab, click **Add**

         ![DMS](./images/dms-143.png "Data Masking Definitions")